-During term time volunteers will help the local team in middle and secondary schools teaching English to students aged 11-21.
+During term time, volunteers will help the local team in middle and secondary schools teaching English to students aged 11-21 years.
 This includes sessions aimed at beginner and intermediate learners and aims to be fun and interactive.
 There are generally 20-40 students in each class.

 The role can include: